williamyeny/williamyeny.github.io/_posts/2024-10-20-psilocybin-degradation.md

 author: "Will Ye"
 ---

-The active compound in psychedelic mushrooms, psilocybin, degrades readily over time.
-Obviously, this is very annoying for cultivators who wish to store their mushrooms long-term because they want to avoid major potency loss.
-To figure out the best method to prevent this degradation, let's see what causes psilocybin to degrade.
+The active compound in psychedelic mushrooms, psilocybin, degrades over time.
+Obviously, this is very annoying for cultivators who wish to store their mushrooms long-term without potency loss.
+To figure out the best method to prevent this degradation, we'll need to know what causes psilocybin to degrade.

 # Degradation mechanism

-When psilocybin degrades, it is initially converted to psilocin.
-While psilocybin is relatively stable, psilocin is _very_ unstable and decomposes extremely quickly.
-While psilocin is the bioactive form of psilocybin[^1], it's so unstable that it's far less present in the mushroom.
+When psilocybin degrades, it is first converted to psilocin.
+Compared to psilocybin, psilocin is _very_ unstable and decomposes extremely quickly.
+While psilocin is the bioactive form of psilocybin[^1], it is so unstable that it's usually not present in large amounts in the mushroom.
 The famous blue bruising of psychedelic mushrooms is a result of psilocin rapidly oxidizing into inactive blue dye.

 ![Bluing mushroom (https://pmc.ncbi.nlm.nih.gov/articles/PMC7004109/)](/assets/bluing-mushroom.png){:.w50}

-So we definitely want to do two things,
+So we want to do two things,

 1. prevent psilocybin from converting to psilocin, and
 2. prevent psilocin from decomposing into useless compounds.